 Allow for any extra buying costs.
 These might include a buyer’s premium, administration charge or search pack fee which in some case can be a significant proportion of the cost of the property.
 Also allow for your own legal fees.
 In some cases you may be required to pay the seller’s legal fees too.

 Attending the auction.
 You don’t necessarily have to attend an auction to bid on repossessed properties.
-Most auctions allow you can to make a proxy bid through the auctioneer or to bid by phone.
-(Both of which need to be arranged in advance.)
+Most auctions allow you can to make a proxy bid through the auctioneer, to bid by phone or online.
+(All of which need to be arranged in advance.)

 When you buy at auction the sale is final and is completed on the date agreed which is usually 28 or 30 days after the auction.
 In some cases the seller may dictate a shorter or longer completion period – always check.